 Behind Enemy Lines Again

-10 years ago Jack Dwyer (Owen Wilson - Night at the Museum: Secret of the Tomb) would never have imagined doing this but having received a fantastic promotion he, along with his wife Annie (Lake Bell - Black Rock) and their two daughters, are relocating to Southeast Asia.
-But just 24 hours after arriving they find themselves in deep trouble as some sort of rebellion is going on with violence on the streets and a group of people brutally killing any foreigner they find.
-As Jack does what ever he can to keep his family 10 paces ahead of the trouble he not only realises that these rebels are looking for him in particular but finds some help from a mysterious British tourist, Hammond (Pierce Brosnan - Survivor).
+10 years ago Jack Dwyer (Owen Wilson - Night at the Museum: Secret of the Tomb) would never have imagined doing this but having received a fantastic promotion he, along with his wife, Annie (Lake Bell - Black Rock), and their two daughters, are relocating to South East Asia.
+But just 24 hours after arriving they find themselves in desperate danger as some sort of rebellion is going on with violence on the streets and a group of people brutally killing any foreigner they find.
+As Jack does what ever he can to keep his family 10 paces ahead of the trouble he not only realises that these rebels are specifically looking for him but finds some help from a mysterious British tourist ny the name of Hammond (Pierce Brosnan - Survivor).

-Can you imagine yourself in the position of Jack, fighting to save your family in the midst of violence whilst realising they are hunting you in particular.
-As someone who is neither married nor has children I have to admit that I couldn't fully connect with that sense of fear and desperation which Jack and his wife must have felt.
-And that is a major point because for me "No Escape" was a good movie, in fact there were some things about it I liked, but at the same time I felt this movie's power came not from being an action movie but from connecting with parents who could put themselves in that position, so in love with their family that will do what ever it takes to protect them.
+Can you imagine yourself in the position of Jack, fighting to save your family in the midst of violence whilst realising that you are one of their targets.
+As someone who is neither married nor has children I have to admit that I couldn't fully connect with that sense of fear and desperation that Jack and his wife must have felt.
+And that is a major point because for me "No Escape" was a good movie, in fact there were some things about it I really liked, but at the same time I felt this movie's power came not from being an action movie but from connecting with parents who could put themselves in that position, so in love with their family that they will do what ever it takes to protect them.

 What this all boils down to is that "No Escape" is a good movie, a solid action/survival movie with a good control of the violence so that it isn't a movie which glorifies it.
 But it is the sort of movie which I am sure works best for those who can connect with the parental and protective aspects of the storyline.